Fu Cong

-Fu Cong (傅聪 (Fù Cōng); born June 1965) is a seasoned Chinese diplomat who works in the foreign service of the People's Republic of China since 1987.
-He has been serving as China's Permanent Representative to the United Nations since April 2024.
+Fu Cong (傅聪 (Fù Cōng); born June 1965) is a seasoned Chinese diplomat who has worked in the foreign service of the People's Republic of China since 1987.
+He has been serving as Permanent Representative of China to the United Nations since April 2024.

 He previously served as head of the Permanent Mission of China to the European Union from 2022 to 2024, as director general of the Arms Control Department of the Ministry of Foreign Affairs from 2018 to 2022, and as Ambassador of China for Disarmament Affairs in Geneva from 2015 to 2019.

 Career

 In 1987, Fu began working for the Department of International Organizations and Conferences of the Ministry of Foreign Affairs as a staff member and attaché.
 In 1991, he became an attaché to the Permanent Mission of China to the United Nations office in Geneva.
 In 1992, he returned to China to work once again as an attaché to the Department of International Organizations and Conferences of the MFA, being promoted to the positions of Third Secretary and Deputy Director.
 In 1996, Fu was made Second Secretary of the Permanent Mission of China to the UN Office in Vienna, returning to China in 1997 to become the Second Secretary of the Department of Arms Control of the Ministry of Foreign Affairs.
 He remained in this department until 2004, achieving the positions of Division Director, Counselor, and Deputy Director over his tenure.

 In 2004, Fu was appointed Deputy Director of the Foreign Affairs Office of the People's Government of the Xinjiang Uyghur Autonomous Region.
 In 2005, he returned to Europe to serve as Counselor to the Permanent Mission of China to the UN Offices in Geneva.
 Fu was promoted to Minister Counselor in 2007 before becoming an Advisor to the Director-General of the UN World Health Organization.
 He served in this role until 2013, when he once again returned to China to become the Cyber Affairs Coordinator for the Ministry of Foreign Affairs.